DirectRoot/webauthn/content/security-it/5-deployment/_index.en.md

 If you've run the cut over correctly, the final day of the period should pass by unnoticed by almost all of your organization; they're already using WebAuthn, so it won't matter that you're not enforcing its use everywhere.

 {{< notice warning >}}
 Use a random selection of registered users each time you add more to the enforcement group.
-Ramping up by department or other grouping risks leaving problems to later & creating a bigger blast radius if something does go wrong.
+Ramping up by department or other grouping risks leaving problems until later & creating a bigger blast radius if something does go wrong.
 {{</ notice >}}

 {{< notice tip >}}